-Researchers have long predicted that the special training and listening abilities of musicians would translate to superior performance with auditory displays as compared to nonmusicians, and a few studies have found such a relationship (e.g., Lacherez et al., 2007; Neuhoff et al., 2002; Sandor & Lane, 2003).
-In general, however, many researchers have reported weak to non-existent relationship between musical experience and performance with auditory displays (see Bonebright et al., 2001; Nees & Walker, in press; Walker, 2002; Watson & Kidd, 1994).
+Researchers have long predicted that the special training and listening abilities of musicians would translate to superior performance with auditory displays as compared to nonmusicians, and a few studies have found such a relationship (e.g., Neuhoff, Kramer, and Wayand, 2002; Sandor and Lane, 2003; Lacherez, Seah, and Sanderson, 2007).
+In general, however, many researchers have reported weak to nonexistent relationships between musical experience and performance with auditory displays (see Watson and Kidd, 1994; Bonebright et al., 2001; Walker, 2002; Nees and Walker, in press).
 Watson and Kidd (1994) suggested that the comprehension of auditory displays may simply require perceptual acuity (as opposed to musical ability per se), which is likely a variable that is distributed homogeneously across musicians and nonmusicians.
-Furthermore, while nonmusicans may not be formally trained in music theory, most adult listeners have at least acquired a wealth of implicit knowledge about the rules, structures, and relationships between sounds in music (Bigand, 1993).
+Furthermore, while nonmusicians may not be formally trained in music theory, most adult listeners have at least acquired a wealth of implicit knowledge about the rules, structures, and relationships between sounds in music (Bigand, 1993).
 This implicit knowledge may be enough to perform tasks with auditory interfaces, which generally require no responses related to explicit musical knowledge.
-Finally, no brief, valid tools exist for measuring musical ability, and the use of surrogate measures (e.g., self-reported years of musical experience) may not be capturing enough of the variance in actual musical ability to detect meaningful relationships (Nees & Walker, 2007).
+Finally, no brief, valid tools exist for measuring musical ability, and the use of surrogate measures (e.g., self-reported years of musical experience) may not be capturing enough of the variance in actual musical ability to detect meaningful relationships (Nees and Walker, 2007).